JasonShui716/WUT-Tools/README.md

 These tools will include versions of CLI, GUI and even QQ(Based on the project [sjdy521/Mojo-Webqq](https://github.com/sjdy521/Mojo-Webqq)).

 This is my first time to try making a *REAL* project, and I will update my progress in DEVELOPLOG and change logs in CHANGELOG.

+(I provide an example user in *exampleUser.txt*.
+If you are not a student of WUT, you can try it.)